zauberzeug/field_friend/docs/getting_started.md

 2. Create a file with your environment variables and replace `U4` with the name of your robot <br> `echo "ROBOT_ID=U4" > .env`

 Now you have two options, either you run the code in Docker, like it does on the robot, or you setup your local python environment to run it.
+Should you face any problems during the setup, please check the [troubleshooting page](troubleshooting.md) or submit a [GitHub issue](https://github.com/zauberzeug/field_friend/issues).

 ### Docker Setup (recommended)